sethbassett/foss_meetups/README.md

 **Presenters:**
   + Target is 45-60 minute length.
   + Focus is 'how to do X using FOSS'
-  + Have any prerequisites - software and data - to Seth at least 7 days prior to your scheduled presentation.
+  + Any prerequisites - software and data - should be sent to Seth at least 7 days prior to your scheduled presentation.
   + Do your best to keep any example data relatively small in size.
-  + **Do NOT** use proprietary or private data in your presentation!
+  + **Do NOT** use proprietary or private data in your presentation.
   + Slides and handouts should be platform agnostic and exported to HTML or PDF.
 HTML is strongly preferred.
-  + Bring digital copies of your materials with you so Seth can post to github.
+  + Unless you want to opt out, please bring digital copies of your materials with you so Seth can post to github.
   + Don't stop your presentation to troubleshoot a single person's technical issue - take care of it in the second hour.
   + Failure is OK!